TomK111/EmployeeTracker/README.md

-# EmployeeTracker
+# `EmployeeTracker`
 This is a ASP.NET Web API for an Employee Management System.
 This uses C#, .NET Framework, Entity Framework and MS-SQL  for the back end and Swagger UI for the front-end.

-# Running This Application
+# `Running This Application`
 To run this application: <br/><br/> Step 1: you have to clone this to your local machine.
 <br/>
 <img src="./images/EmployeeTrackerSccreenshotSeven.png"/>
 <br/>
 <br/>
-Step 2: After you have successfully cloned this application, right click on EmployeeTracker.WebAPI and click on properties.
+Step 2: After you have successfully cloned this application, right click on EmployeeTracker.WebAPI and click on `properties`.
 <br/>
 <br/>
 Step 3: Click web, there you will see an option for start url, click that option.